ironbar/arc25/docs/modeling/Iteration_09_improve_training_script.md

 - [x] Measure training speed vs input size
 - [x] Does it have sense to use packing?
 - [x] Measure data sampling speed to verify is fast enough
+- [x] Add validation
-- [ ] Enable multi-task training, currently only trains on a single task
+- [x] Enable multi-task training, currently only trains on a single task
-- [ ] Add validation
+- [ ] Bonus: Now that I have trained a model on bigger images, can it solve tasks with more than 25 squares?